 - Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities (RCPD) via the RCPD website or via phone (517-884-7273).
-Once your eligibility for an accommodation has been determined, you will be issued a verified individual services accommodation ("VISA") form.
-Students must be registered with RCPD in order to obtain a VISA - Students must inform Dr. Leinninger regarding any accommodations needed at the start of the semester, and must provide their RCPD-issued VISA. - Accommodation arrangements must be made at least 2 weeks prior to the exam or final.
-Requests received after this date will be honored whenever possible, but cannot be guaranteed.
+Students must be registered with RCPD in order to obtain an Accommodation Letter and to be considered for formal course accommodations. - Students must inform Dr. Leinninger regarding any accommodations needed at the start of the semester or as soon as they are determined and must provide their RCPD-issued Accommodation Letter. - Accommodation arrangements must be made at least 2 weeks prior to the exam or final.
+Requests received after this date will be honored whenever possible but cannot be guaranteed.